pzeadrian/.debian/README.md

-# .ubuntu
+# .debian
-Just some config files that I use with an Ubuntu installation
+Just some config files that I use with an Debian (XFCE) installation